a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 Open a window with icons.
 View > by Name.
 Obscure the window.
 View > as Icons.
 Verify that the window contents don't appear on the desktop.
 Move the window so the contents are visible.
 Verify that it contains icons.
   * Launch DeskTop.
 Open a window with icons.
 Obscure the window.
 View > by Name.
 Verify that the window contents don't appear on the desktop.
 Move the window so the contents are visible.
 Verify that the contents display as a list.
   * Launch DeskTop.
 Open a window with at least two icons.
 Select the first icon.
 Obscure the window.
 Press the right arrow key.
 Verify that the icons don't appear on the desktop.
   * Launch DeskTop.
 Open a window with icons.
 Obscure the window.
-File > Select All.
+Edit > Select All.
 Verify that the icons don't appear on the desktop.
   * Launch DeskTop.
 Open a window with icons.
-File > Select All.
+Edit > Select All.
 Obscure the window.
 Click on the desktop to clear selection.
 Verify that the icons don't appear on the desktop.
   * Launch DeskTop.
 Open a window with folder icons.
 Open a second window from one of the folders.
 Verify that the folder icon in the first window is dimmed.
 Obscure the first window.
 Close the second window.
 Verify that the folder icon doesn't appear on the desktop.
   * Launch DeskTop.
 Open a window with icons.
 Select (but don't open) a folder.
 Obscure the window.
 File > Open.
 Verify that the folder icon does not appear on the desktop.
   * Launch DeskTop.
 Open a window with icons.
 Select (but don't open) a folder containing 127 files.
 Obscure the window.
 File > Open.
 Verify that the folder icon does not appear on the desktop.